rmartinsanta/domjudge-automation/README.md

 ## Recommended OS

-We have installed and deployed Domjudge instances using Ubuntu 18.04 LTS, Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.
+We have installed and deployed Domjudge instances using the following Ubuntu versions:
+- Ubuntu Server 18.04 LTS
+- Ubuntu Server 20.04 LTS
+- Ubuntu Server 22.04 LTS
+- Ubuntu Server 24.04 LTS

 Other distros may or may not work.

 ## Domjudge installation